DinoZAR/Dinosaur-OS/README.md

 # Welcome to Dinosaur!

 Dinosaur is a new operating system designed for multimedia production using the AMD64 architecture.
-It uses Assembly for the majority of the kernel, which should make for a fast and pleasent operating system.
+It uses Assembly for the majority of the kernel, which should make for a fast and pleasant operating system.

 ## How do I get started?